In this article, you’ll learn and discover ways to improve blood circulation without medication.

 There are many foods rich in nutrients that can optimize the blood flow.
 Capsaicin in cayenne pepper can expand the blood vessels, while garlic relaxes the vessels and increases the blood flow.
 Other useful additions to your diet are pomegranate, onion, cinnamon, fatty fish, leafy greens, beets, turmeric, walnuts, citrus fruits, tomatoes, ginger, and berries.

 While most of the previous tips were about the things you should do to improve your blood flow, now we have to mention the things you have to stop doing if you want to make any progress.
 If you are an avid coffee drinker – try to drink moderate amounts.
 Quit smoking, as it prevents your blood to circulate properly, and keep the alcohol intake at a minimum.

 Unlike prescribed medications, these techniques do not carry a risk of side effects.
-All it takes is a little lifestyle change, and perhaps you will never have to find out does Pentoxifylline really cause headaches.
+All it takes is a little lifestyle change, and perhaps you will never have to find out does Pentoxifylline really causes headaches.